What is Bank Debt?

-The most common form of corporate debt is Bank Debt, which at the most basic level is conceptually the same as any other loan or credit product from a local retail bank (but just done on a larger scale, often through a corporate bank).
+Bank Debt is the most common form of corporate debt, which at the most basic level is conceptually the same as any other loan or credit product from a local retail bank (but just done on a larger scale, often through a corporate bank).

-On the other hand, we have Corporate Bonds, which are normally raised once the maximum amount of bank debt is raised.
-Or, the borrower might desire less restrictive covenants, which comes at the expense of a higher interest rate.
+On the other hand, we have corporate bonds, which are normally raised once the maximum amount of senior debt is raised.
+Or, the borrower might desire less restrictive covenants, at the expense of higher interest.